 Lawyers often think of the legal profession's uniqueness as inhering in - or reflecting - the profession's self-regulated nature and its monopoly on certain services, such as representing clients in courts.
 Yet, for tax lawyers, matters are quite different.
 Whereas most lawyers are subject to regulation only by the state authorities where they are admitted and the federal courts in which they practice, Congress has enacted parts of the Internal Revenue Code to prescribe tax lawyering standards.
 Tax lawyers may be subject to both civil and criminal penalties as a result of their tax advice.
-The Treasury Secretary exercises authority over tax lawyers through a Director of the Office of Professional Responsibility and extensive written regulations (usually referenced as "Circular 230.")x These regulations also apply to CPAs who "practice tax."
+The Treasury Secretary exercises authority over tax lawyers through the Director of the Office of Professional Responsibility (the "OPR") and Circular 230.
+CPAs who "practice tax" are also subject to the OPR and Circular 230.
 Unlike most other lawyers, tax lawyers share their profession with non-lawyers and are regulated by non-lawyers.